 How We Use Peer Group Data.
 We compare our executive compensation program to those at the 23 companies that make up our Compensation Peer Group ("CPG").
 Data from a broader range of companies, including the Fortune 100, are used for insight into general compensation trends and to supplement CPG data when necessary and appropriate.
 To maintain a sufficiently competitive executive compensation program, the Committee believes the target value of each principal element of compensation should approximate the market median of the companies UTC views as competitors for executive talent.
-The Committee annually evaluates each compensation element relative to the market for each ELG member's role and makes adjustments as necessary.
-However, individual compensation may vary from market median benchmarks based on the Committee's assessment of Company, business unit/function and individual performance, job scope, retention risk, tenure, and other factors that it determines to be relevant to its evaluation.
+The Committee annually evaluates each compensation may vary from market median benchmarks based on the Committee's assessment of Company, business unit/function and individual performance, job scope, retention risk, tenure, and other factors that it determines to be relevant to its evaluation.